tttthomasssss/tttthomasssss.github.io-src/content/pages/about.md

 I am currently also co-organising the <a href="https://www.meetup.com/PyData-Edinburgh/" target="_blank">PyData Edinburgh Meetup</a>.
 If you are interested in giving a main talk or a ligthning talk about something related to data and/or python, please [get in touch](./contact).

 ## About my Research

+Language can be fairly weird at times as it lets us refer to the same thing by different words (e.g. buy, purchase, acquire are all - more or less - synonymous in meaning), and to different things with the same word (e.g. bank as in the financial institution vs. bank as the sloping land next to a river).
+During my PhD I've mostly focused on the latter, and indeed compositional distributional models are pretty good at making these distinctions (see e.g. <a href="{static}/pdfs/papers/Composition_SENSE.pdf" target="_blank">this paper</a>).
+In my post-doc I am now working on overcoming the issues of the former.

 #### The short version